 Six years ago, in September 2012, I was judge at the Holy Name Art Award in Toowoomba.
 It was a competition and exhibition for Catholic primary school children from around the Toowoomba area.
-This blog post was published on my former site but for some reason didn’t translate across to this one.
-Now it has.
 Judging this week has reminded me of the importance of putting art shows and competitions into a context where it is a positive experience for everyone.

 Judging children’s art is problematic, and I felt that my presentation speech warranted more than the simply handing out of awards.
-Follows is the text of the talk I gave.
+Follows is the transcript of the talk I gave.
 If you are an artist reading this blog, you may well have stories about your experience judging or being judged.
 Tell us about how you dealt with the conundrum.
-Next month I will write more about competing as a professional artist its pitfalls, and why it’s a legitimate income stream and career move.
+It’s an important part of what we do, as professional artists, but it has it’s challenges.

 Ladies and gentlemen, boys and girls.
 I believe: